-Biblical scholarship begins with writing.1 Most fundamentally, that writing is the biblical text.
+Biblical scholarship begins with writing.((Header image provided by the Noun Project.))
+Most fundamentally, that writing is the biblical text.

 Almost immediately after that, however, biblical scholarship turns into writing about the biblical text and the primary and secondary literature relevant for its interpretation.